Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Discussion

 \subsection{Comparison of Fine-Tuned LMs, SonarQube, and Human Reviewers}

 Our findings reveal that while monolingual fine-tuning improves LLM performance across code review tasks, human reviewers still consistently outperform both LLM-based models and ASATs like SonarQube.
-This performance gap was especially pronounced in the Review Comment Generation task, where human comments were rated higher in both Information and Relevance.
+This performance gap was especially pronounced in the Review Comment Generation task, where human reviewers achieved substantially higher semantic accuracy than all automated methods.
 These results align with prior studies showing that human reviewers provide more actionable, context-aware, and nuanced feedback than current automated tools \cite{hellendoorn2021towards, cihan2024automated}.

 In the Code Change Quality Estimation task, the fine-tuned CodeReviewer showed a noticeable drop in performance when evaluated on our diverse, industrial PR sample compared to its controlled test set results.
 This degradation likely reflects the domain shift and code diversity in real-world PRs—an issue commonly noted in prior LLM-based software engineering studies \cite{li2022automating, lin2024}.
 Unlike more homogeneous training and testing datasets, our industrial PRs represented varied coding styles, standards, and project-specific conventions, reinforcing concerns raised by \citet{vassallo2020developers} regarding tool generalizability.